UNA Women Affinity Group

 MaryAnn Ngozi Obidike, a first-generation African scholar and public health practitioner, is a Doctor of Public Health (DrPH) candidate at Claremont Graduate University and internationally recognized for more than a decade of leadership in global health, gender mainstreaming, and organizational systems transformation.

-Building on her academic and professional accomplishments, she served as Secretary of the UNA-USA Women’s Affinity Group and currently serves as a Board Member of the UNA-USA Pomona Valley Chapter, California, as well as an Advocacy Champion with United to Beat Malaria.
+Her career spans work with ActionAid, AIDS Alliance, Catholic Relief Services, the Lady Mechanic Initiative, and delivery projects funded by USAID, DFID, the Global Fund for Women, Pathfinder International, UNFPA, and other global institutions in advancing community health, child protection, gender-based programming, and women’s economic empowerment in various capacities.
+She served as Secretary of the UNA-USA Women’s Affinity Group and currently serves as a Board Member of the UNA-USA Pomona Valley Chapter, California, as well as an Advocacy Champion with United to Beat Malaria.
 She has also represented UNA-USA and Bell Global Justice Institute as a delegate to the UN Commission on the Status of Women, advocating for CEDAW, gender equity, and youth leadership.
-At Claremont Graduate University, MaryAnn served as President of the SCGH Student Association Board (2024–2025) and as President of the Union of International African Students (UIAS).
-These roles reflect her commitment to leadership, global collaboration, and strengthening academic-community partnerships.

 THE LATEST